Web Development with GoLang

 }

-template engine to parse and execute the hello.pongo2
+In this example, the helloHandler function uses the pongo2 template engine to parse and execute the hello.pongo2 template file.

 Ace

-is another popular template engine that provides a simple and efficient way to generate HTML content.
+ace is another popular template engine that provides a simple and efficient way to generate HTML content.
 It supports features like template inheritance, partials, and custom helpers.

 Installation